alirezanasseh/numbers-game/README.md

 ![Numbers Maze Game Screenshot](./public/shot.png)

+## Demo

+You can play the game here: https://alirezanasseh.github.io/numbers-game/

 ## Overview

 Numbers Maze is a turn-based strategy game where players must understand number relationships and plan multiple moves ahead.
 The game combines elements of path-finding with the challenge of adapting to your opponent's movement patterns.